- Customer Success

 Companies which have CEO’s and Boards that aren’t really interested in risk management can result in a lack of investment in the area, both in terms of systems and people.
 If risk management is viewed as a hindrance or a nice to have, rather than an enabler by the top – then ERM Software Solutions are ranked well below other priorities that may more directly influence revenue generation.
 In my opinion, the more support from the top – the higher the probability that an ERM solution will deliver value and be used more effectively.

-An organization with a framework that has been operating for a number of years is more likely to have a need for an ERM software solution.
+An organisation with a framework that has been operating for a number of years is more likely to have a need for an ERM software solution.
 If the company has, for example, an operational risk appetite statement, risk framework policies and risk is being considered in the decision making process - at some point, the pain of trying to manage and report on the framework using Excel and Word becomes too much.

 Aggregating risk assessments from different divisions, the same risk having slightly different taxonomy in different business units, manually sending out reminders for actions or treatment plans and then updating them in a spreadsheet – it becomes too hard and an ERM solution is sought to alleviate the pain.